 A meek student can be stretched by playing a bully.
 A straightlaced student can be stretched by playing a troubled kid.
 Typecasting is lovely and it makes casting easy, but if you’re looking to stretch kids then it’s important to cast against type sometimes.
 At the end of the day the most important thing in educational theatre is the students’ learning experience.

-For example, our newest middle school play The Happiness Shop looks at the issue of Middle School Depression.
+For example, our middle school play The Happiness Shop looks at the issue of Middle School Depression.
 This is a serious topic and allows middle school students to tackle a big issue in a theatrical manner.

 The Fractured Fairytale Debate